 Lexus LS 430 Questions

-About the Lexus LS 430
+Lexus LS 430 Overview

 In 2001, the arrival of the LS 430 marked the beginning of the Lexus flagship's third generation.
 Along with the ES sedans, the LS series was the longest running model from the Japanese luxury automaker.
 Previous LS revisions had built upon the well-established design, but the 430 was entirely restyled.
 The first badge in LS series history, from 400 to 430, signified the debut of a larger engine.
 Other new additions included a completely designed suspension system, laser-assisted cruise control, a DVD-capable navigation system, and LCD touchscreen controls.